Learn about actual and potential costs

 Find the vendor to meet your needs

-According to ProcurementIQ estimates, there are 115,000 suppliers providing insurance claims processing solutions in the United States.
-The total number of vendors has been slowly trending upward in the past three years due to relatively low barriers to market entry.
-The large number of suppliers underpins a low level of...
+According to ProcurementIQ estimates, there are 126,000 suppliers providing insurance claims processing solutions in the United States.
+The large number of suppliers underpins a low level of market share concentration, wherein the top four vendors account for less than 30.0% of total revenue.
+Low market share concentration boosts buyer power...
 Subscribe to learn more.

 Questions to ask potential suppliers